amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

       endpointAddress: "http://zipkin.default.svc.cluster.local:9411/api/v2/spans"
 ```

-The `samplingRate` specifies the interval used for publishing traces.
+The `samplingRate`attribute specifies the interval used for publishing traces.
 The value must be between `0` (tracing disabled) and `1` (every trace is published).
-With a value of `0.5`, for example, every other trace is published, significantly reducing the amount of publishing traffic.
+With a value of `0.5`, for example, every other trace is published, significantly reducing publishing traffic.
 The `endpointAddress` points to an endpoint on a Zipkin server running in a Kubernetes cluster.
 The default port for Zipkin is `9411`.

 > [!NOTE]
 > When installing Dapr in standalone mode, a Zipkin server is automatically installed and tracing is enabled in the default configuration file located in `$HOME/.dapr/config.yaml` or `%USERPROFILE%\.dapr\config.yaml` on Windows).